CSchoel/exercise-heap/exercises/2021/Grundlagen der Informatik (BI Master)/02_04_divisor_sum_en-US/divisor_sum.md

 ---
 # Divisor sum

-Make the sum of all dividers of the number `8128` (including the trivial divider 1, but without the number itself).
+Calculate the sum of all dividers of the number `8128` (including the trivial divider 1, but without the number itself).
 Save the result in the `result` variable in the `divisor_sum.py` file.